 Unfortunately, if also unsurprisingly, the ETF expense ratio arms race has tended to blind investors to other important developments in the ETF market, particularly the growth of certain structural differences.

-Before you buy or recommend an ETF, we think it’s critical to build up your understanding of what’s under its hood.
+Before you buy or recommend an ETF, we think it’s critical to build up your understanding of what’s under the hood.
 With some well-placed due diligence, you can look beyond the least expensive ETFs and find options that are much better suited to meeting your needs.

 Key considerations for ETF research